harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Iteration (loops)
 	- Try
 - Statements are typically grouped into units called functions.
-- A **function** is a collection of statements that get executed sequentially (top to bottom).
+- A <mark class="hltr-trippy">function</mark> is a collection of statements that get executed sequentially (top to bottom).
 - Every C++ program must have a special function named `main`.
 	- Programs typically terminate after the last statement inside `main` function has been executed.
-- The name of a function (or object, type, template, etc.) is called its **identifier**.
+- The name of a function (or object, type, template, etc.) is called its <mark class="hltr-trippy">identifier</mark>.

 ### Syntax and syntax errors
-- The rules that govern how sentences are constructed in a language is called a syntax.
+- The rules that govern how sentences are constructed in a language is called a <mark class="hltr-trippy">syntax</mark>.
-	- If you violate a rule, the compiler will issue you a **syntax error**.
+	- If you violate a rule, the compiler will issue you a <mark class="hltr-trippy">syntax error</mark>.
 - A common syntax error is when a semicolon is missing at the end of a statement.

 ## Comments